What is the difference in wet and Dry Cappuccino

 Wet vs Dry Cappuccino

-What’s in a Dry Cappuccino?
+What is a Dry Cappuccino?

 Dry Cappuccino is a twist on the regular cappuccino that consists of a double shot of espresso, a thin coating of steamed milk, and a thick layer of foam on top.
 It has a drier and less creamy texture than its wet cousin as it has more foam.